Kathleen Lindsay

-Kathleen Mary Lindsay (1903-1973), was an English writer of historical romance novels.
+Kathleen Mary Lindsay (1903–1973), was an English writer of historical romance novels.
 For some years she held the record as the most prolific novelist in history.
 According to Guinness World Records (1986 edition, where they refer to her under pen name of "Mary Faulkner"), she wrote 904 books under eleven pen names.
 This record has since been surpassed.

 Life

 Kathleen Mary Lindsay was born in Aldershot, Hampshire, England.
 She was married at least three times, one of her husbands being Percy Edward Jeffryes.
 She wrote under all three married names as well as eight other pen names, using names of both sexes.
 These included Mary Faulkner, Margaret Cameron, Mary Richmond, Molly Waring, Betty Manvers, Elizabeth Fenton, Nigel Mackenzie and Hugh Desmond.

-She seems to have lived in Western Australia and New Zealand at various times, however she later lived in Somerset West, Cape Province, South Africa, where she died.
+She seems to have lived in Western Australia at one stage.
+In 1934 she moved to New Zealand.
+However she later lived in Somerset West, Cape Province, South Africa, where she died.